Uluak-alt/vibe-switch/extension/PRIVACY.md

 2. **activeTab**
    - Purpose: Inject sidebar on supported chat websites
-   - Scope: Only when you visit ChatGPT or Gemini
+   - Scope: The activeTab permission is a temporary, minimal permission that only grants the extension access to the current tab when you actively interact with the extension icon, and access is automatically revoked when you leave the tab

 3. **scripting**
    - Purpose: Add the Vibe Switch interface to web pages